-You can hire your own long-tail boat for either a tour or a single trip.
+For private Bangkok river transport, you can hire your own long-tail boat for either a tour or a single trip.
 At most piers, you will find touts or official operators offering river and Thonburi side canal tours.
 You will need to negotiate the fare with the operator if they are not an official service.

 The Riverside area is home to many of Bangkok’s finest hotels.
 The Mandarin Oriental, Peninsula, Shangri-La, Chatrium, Anantara, Siam, Sheraton, and Millennium Hilton are all on the riverside.
 They offer free shuttle ferry services to the Sathorn Pier connecting with the BTS Saphan Taksin station.
 After 16.00 they also run complementary boats to Asiatique.

 The service is for hotel guests but anyone can use them.
 Check with your hotel for operating hours.
 Generally, they run from early morning until 23.00.